1250 BELLFLOWER BOULEVARD

-The Department of Design offers three degree programs: Bachelor of Science in Industrial Design (BS), Bachelor of Fine Arts in Interior Design (BFA) and a Bachelor of Arts in Design (BA), with a fourth beginning in the Fall of 2019 the Master of Arts in Human Experience Design Interactions (MA_HXDI).
+The Department of Design offers four degree programs, a Bachelor of Science in Industrial Design (BS), a Bachelor of Fine Arts in Interior Design (BFA), and a Bachelor of Arts in Design (BA), with a fourth beginning in the Fall of 2019 the Master of Arts in Human Experience Design Interactions (MA_HXDI).
 The faculty believe that an appropriate education for the professional designer must include a comprehensive body of technical knowledge involving historical sources, tools, techniques, and materials.
 In addition, a methodology for encouraging the creative problem solving process; and the attainment of the requisite level of skill to express visual ideas with clarity must be obtained.
 While being fully equipped to meet the objectives of the global marketplace, today’s designer must also achieve sufficient educational breadth to adapt successfully to the varying demands imposed on their work by economic, social and psychological factors.
 A competitive portfolio review is held each year to identify students whose work has reached a level of competence necessary to advance to junior and senior-level courses in Industrial Design and Interior Design.
 After passing portfolio requirements, selected students are officially admitted to the BS and BFA programs.
 The BA program is open to all students.

 The Bachelor of Science in Industrial Design is comprised of 120 semester units.
 The program prepares designers for professional practice, whose function will be to help shape the products and systems produced by industrial processes.
 The curriculum includes studies in rapid visualization, aesthetics, materials and processes, presentation techniques, design methodology, product development, human factors, product costing, and financing principles.
 Students often have an opportunity to work directly with industry professionals through internships or as team members on sponsored projects.
 Participating companies have included Oakley, Xerox, Unisys, General Electric, Hewlett Packard, NCR, Apple, Chrysler, General Motors, Hitachi, Toyota, Kawasaki, InFocus, Compaq and Nike.
 Graduates have found positions in a wide variety of industries, including motion picture special effects, medical and dental equipment, computer and microchip technology, small appliances, as well as air, water and land transportation.